Five Votes Down: Plot

 While President Josiah Bartlet delivers a speech priding the inevitable passage of a gun control bill in the House, his staff learns that said passage is in jeopardy.
 Chief of Staff Leo McGarry calls an emergency meeting in which he instructs C.J.
 Cregg to play up the release of the staff's financial disclosure report to provide cover for them to work on getting the votes.
 Sam suggests using the Vice President, but Leo shoots down this idea.
 When Leo finally arrives home, he finds his wife still awake, having expected Leo home hours before.
 He also realizes he has completely forgotten it was their wedding anniversary.

 The disclosure report brings with it a number of comical revelations (including a valuable smoking jacket given to Josh from an ex-girlfriend).
 It also brings with it some trouble—the report reveals that a stock Toby invested in went from $5,000 to over $125,000, soon after he had arranged for a friend to testify before Congress about stocks.
 Toby insists he had no idea what his friend was going to testify about, and it was an innocent coincidence.
 Nevertheless, with the report being made public, there is concern he may be indicted on federal charges of manipulating the stock market.
-Sam suggests that they announce Toby will avoid any potential legal and political landmines at the expense of cashing out his stocks the next day and dropping his salary to a dollar for the next year, to which a drugged-out President Bartlett agrees.
+Sam suggests that they announce Toby will avoid any potential legal and political landmines at the expense of cashing out his stocks the next day and dropping his salary to a dollar for the next year, to which a drugged-out President Bartlet agrees.
 This led a stunned Toby to tell the rest of the senior staff that he feels "like I just got screwed with my pants on."

 Josh manages to strong-arm one of the five defecting Congressmen into getting back in line by threatening that the President will not endorse him in the Midterms.
 This action prompts two other defectors to switch their votes back.
 Josh then meets with Congressman Christopher Wick, an old college fraternity buddy, whom he angrily confronts about going against the President.
 Wick replies that he broke ranks to prove he's not on a leash, but he'll change his vote again for a photo op with the President.
 Josh, disgusted by the Congressman's motives, nonetheless complies with his wishes.